-This Surge protection circuit is placed between the DC voltage source and the circuit that you want to power.
-This circuit delays the voltage given by the power source and allows the voltage to be applied to the circuit or device a few moments later.
+The Surge protection circuit is placed between the DC voltage source and the circuit that you want to power.
+The circuit delays the voltage given by the power source and allows the voltage to be applied to the circuit or device a few moments later.

 This could happen when:

-- We turn on the switch of the power supply or when we plug in an electronic device connected to our voltage source.
+- We turn on the switch off the power supply or when we plug in an electronic device connected to our voltage source.

-- Electric power returns after a power outages.
+- Electric power returns after a power outage.
 Sometimes the voltage is higher than normal.

 - Another possible application is to prevent two or more circuits from being power-On simultaneously.

-It is necessary to clarify that the delay that can be obtained with this circuit is small and it is not exact.
-Formula for the delay time is approximately T = R1 x C1.
+It is necessary to clarify that the delay that can be obtained with this circuit is small, and it is not exact.
+The formula for the delay time is approximately T = R1 x C1.
 (R in Ohms and C in Farads).
 A longer time is achieved with a larger electrolytic capacitor (C1).

-When the voltage of the power supply is applied to the input “In” (Vin), it does not pass immediately to the output terminal (Vout), because the diode D2, which is polarized in reverse, does not allow the passage of the current to the load.
+When the voltage of the power supply is applied to the input “In” (Vin), it does not go through immediately to the output terminal (Vout), because the diode D3, which is polarized in reverse, does not allow the passage of the current to the load.

 SCR TIC106D Pinout

-The voltage of the zener diode must be half the voltage of the input (vin), and the amount of current that this circuit allows to pass depends on the type of thyristor that is chosen.
+The voltage of the zener diode must be half the voltage of the input (vin), and the amount of current that this circuit allows passing depends on the type of thyristor that is chosen.
 Using the SCR of the diagram, the current is 5 amps.